Skip to main content

 These reforms move beyond philosophical alignment and provide concrete pathways that a global sponsor can leverage to streamline development, reduce timelines, and facilitate simultaneous market access.

 The transformation of China’s drug approval system is anchored in its 2017 entry into the ICH.
 This membership has been followed by the diligent adoption and implementation of key ICH guidelines, which serve as the operational blueprint for global collaboration.
-One of the most impactful adoptions is the ICH M4 guideline, which specifies the (CTD) format.
+One of the most impactful adoptions is the ICH M4 guideline, which specifies the Common Technical Document (CTD) format.

 The CTD is the internationally agreed-upon format for organizing the comprehensive information that must be submitted to regulatory authorities.
-Its adoption by the NMPA means that the immense effort invested in compiling the quality, safety, and efficacy data for a can be leveraged across jurisdictions.
+Its adoption by the NMPA means that the immense effort invested in compiling the quality, safety, and efficacy data for a peptide drug can be leveraged across jurisdictions.
 The same dossier, with regional administrative modifications, can be submitted to the FDA, EMA, and NMPA.
 This structural harmonization is the bedrock of efficient, parallel global submissions.

 Accelerated Pathways for Innovative Drugs